top of page

 • Previous winners: Going forward we have decided that any person winning an open class should be unable to perform the winning piece again at the Festival for a period of 3 years.
 So a person winning a class in 2023 cannot perform the winning piece again in any class at the BMF until 2026.

-• Transcriptions: We have removed the restriction on playing arrangements or transcriptions in the majority of open classes.
-In 2024 transcriptions will be allowed in all open classes except Classes 14 and 16.
+• Transcriptions: There are no restrictions on playing arrangements or transcriptions in the majority of open classes, except Class 14 Baroque Masters and Class 16 Sonata.

 Any transcriptions entered must not be a simplification of the original music.

-• Video recording: Sadly some parents ignored our requests not to record performances at the 2022 Festival, which is a serious breach of our Child Protection Policy.
-In response we have had to introduce a penalty.
+• Video recording: Recording performances is a serious breach of the Festival Rules and our Child Protection Policy.
 Should anyone be spotted making a recording, the performer will be disqualified, and those in the performer’s family will be asked to leave immediately for the rest of the Festival weekend.
 No compensation will be paid for missed performances.

 Grade Classes (Classes 6 - 9):